rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 one can recover all (even an infinite number) of parse trees that correspond to the given grammar.
 Unfortunately, this style of parsing pays for generality by being slightly expensive.
 It takes $$O(n^3)$$ time to parse in the worst case.
-This an implementation of Earley parsing that handles the epsilon case.
+This an implementation of Earley parsing that handles the epsilon case as given by Aycock et a.[^aycock2002practical].
 However, a limitation here is that we only recover the first parse tree.

-For a much more complete implementation including Leo's fixes[^leo1991a], and full recovery of parsing forests, see our parsing implementation in the [fuzzingbook](https://www.fuzzingbook.org/html/Parser.html) (See the solved exercises).
+For a much more complete implementation including Leo's optimizations[^leo1991a], and full recovery of parsing forests, see our parsing implementation in the [fuzzingbook](https://www.fuzzingbook.org/html/Parser.html) (See the solved exercises).

 As before, we use the [fuzzingbook](https://www.fuzzingbook.org) grammar style.